carta/investor-services-fellowship/README.md

 While we think we've scoped our challenges to a reasonable level of complexity for someone to complete in a few hours, feel free to cut down the scope if it helps you focus on quality.
 If anything seems wrong or confusing, let us know.

 Please do not enlist outside help to build these projects, but please use resources/code snippets/examples to help you.
+Make sure to reach out with any clarifying questions about the directions.

 Good luck!